anhkhoadx/ProximalAPI-Docs/README.md

 b) **iBeacon and BLE Beacon Names**

-A special type of Wireless Name that we accept is the iBeacon. iBeacon is the Apple Trademark for an indoor positioning system that Apple Inc. calls "a new class of low-powered, low-cost transmitters that can notify nearby iOS 7 devices of their presence."
+The API will respond to BLE or Bluetooth Smart identifiers.
+The first set of identifiers included is a special type of Wireless Name called iBeacon. iBeacon is the Apple Trademark for an indoor positioning system that Apple Inc. calls "a new class of low-powered, low-cost transmitters that can notify nearby iOS 7 devices of their presence."
 They can also be used, in a limited manner, by the Android operating system.
 The technology enables an iOS device or other hardware to send push notifications to iOS devices in close proximity.

 The accepted format for an iBeacon Wireless Name is to split it in groups of digits according to the formula: 8-4-4-12~5~5.
 All groups are hexadecimal, with the exception of the last two groups of 5 decimal digits.
-These two groups are usally called the Major and Minor values, in that order, and take values between 00000 and 65535.
+These two groups are usually called the Major and Minor values, in that order, and take values between 00000 and 65535.

     Example of an iBeacon Wireless Name: